sonovice/sheet-music-normalization/README.md

-# sheet-music-normalization
+# Sheet Music Normalization
-Correction of rotation and scaling of sheet music images.
+This script removes global rotation in sheet music images and tries to scale them to a given musical size by looking at the space between staff lines.
+Output is always in grayscale.

 ## Quick Start
 Clone this repository and make sure that all dependencies listed in `requirements.txt` are installed, e.g. using pip: